 The Board Role

-The Board is appointed by the Governor in Council, on the recommendation of the Minister for Natural Resources and Mines, to administer the Surveyors Act 2003, for and on behalf of the Minister.
+The Board is appointed by the Governor in Council, on the recommendation of the Minister for Natural Resources, Mines and Energy, to administer the Surveyors Act 2003, for and on behalf of the Minister.

 Section 9 of the Act sets out the Functions of the Board, that is, what the Board has to administer through the Act.
 In broad terms this involves four things: